darinz/ML/practice-1/p7/solution_p7.md

 **Explanation:** The MLE estimate of $\lambda$ for a Poisson distribution is simply the mean of the observed data.
 The mean is $\frac{39}{6} = 6.5$.

-**7. Assume a simple linear model $Y = Xw$.
+**Problem 7.
+Assume a simple linear model $Y = Xw$.
 For simplicity, no intercept is considered.
 Given the following dataset:**

 $$X = \begin{bmatrix} 1 & 0 \\ 2 & 2 \end{bmatrix}$$
 $$Y = \begin{bmatrix} 2 \\ 3 \end{bmatrix}$$